ThePrimeagen/fem-jsperf/lessons/06-outro/A-goodbye.md

 ### Sets of tools
 * performance and memory tabs are great
 * node's async stuff is slow (for now)
-* memory is a good indication to where problems are
+* memory is a good indication to where problems could be
 * GC time a good indicator of issues
 * Sets are not always fast